Topological classification of generic real meromorphic functions: Real meromorphic function corresponding to a park

 We shall make the construction for parks with orientable gardens.
 The case for non-orientable gardens is similar.

 We start with a topological model of a function realizing a garden {with $n$ vertices}. {Consider the Riemann sphere with $n$ points on its real cycle with cyclic enumeration.
 The real cycle divides the Riemann sphere into a white and a black disks.
-By definition, a garden is a $2$-dimensional surface split into simply-connected {white and black} faces.} The boundary of each face is split by labelled vertices into edges of a given integer ``length".
+By definition, a garden is a $2$-dimensional surface split into simply-connected {white and black} faces.} The boundary of each face is split by labelled vertices into edges of a given integer \textquotedblleft length\textquotedblright.
 We will construct a branched covering, {which maps any face to the disk of the same colour and has at most one critical point inside each face}.
 To obtain such a covering, it suffices to determine the mapping of the boundary of each face to the real cycle $\ov{\mathbb{R}}$.
-(This mapping of the boundary is uniquely determined by the coincidence of the enumerations of the vertices of the face with the cyclic enumeration of points on $\mathbb{R}$ together with the coincidence of ``length" of every edge with the degree of the mapping on this edge.)
+(This mapping of the boundary is uniquely determined by the coincidence of the enumerations of the vertices of the face with the cyclic enumeration of points on $\mathbb{R}$ together with the coincidence of \textquotedblleft length\textquotedblright\ of every edge with the degree of the mapping on this edge.)

-Mappings of simplest and separated gardens are constructed similarly.
+Mappings of elementary and separated gardens are constructed similarly.
 By the \emph{degree} of a face we call the degree of the resulting mapping of this face to a disk.
 The latter degree will be called the \emph{degree of the alley} related to the face under consideration.
+This degree may be read from the park as the sum of the lengths of the edges of the face where the alley ends.

 Now consider a neighbourhood of the real cycle $\ov {\mathbb{R}}\subset U\subset\ov{\mathbb{C}}$ symmetric with respect to the complex conjugation and such {that it contains only real critical values of the constructed map}.
 Its complement \textbf{$\mathbb{C}\setminus U$} splits into the {white and black} disks $D_{+}$ and $D_{-}$.
 The preimage of $U$ with respect to the constructed branched covering consists of gardens such that every face has exactly one hole.
 We call them \emph{gardens with boundary}.